Real or not? Mike Trout has raised his game to a new level

 Cleveland Indians sweep Houston Astros

 The Astros are the best team in the AL?
 Not so fast, my friends.
 Big series for Cleveland, which went into Houston and cleaned up with 5-3, 3-0 and 8-6 victories.
 Two keys for the Indians have been Jason Kipnis and Yan Gomes.
 Kipnis started the year on the DL with a sore shoulder and struggled in his return, hitting .155 through his first 19 games, but has hit .387 with three home runs in his current seven-game tear.
 The big surprise has been Gomes, who had gone south at the plate the past two seasons after hitting .278 with 21 home runs in 2014.
 He homered and drove in five runs on Sunday, and is hitting .267/.359/.456.
-Small sample size warning for Gomes, but considering the Indians received no offense from their catchers last year, this would be a huge bonus.
+Small sample-size warning for Gomes, but considering the Indians received no offense from their catchers last year, this would be a huge bonus.

 Heads up on the train tracks!